 The encaustic medium is terribly messy and unpredictable.
 It opens up many possibilities using collage, photo transfer, and offbeat materials.
-It has become an increasingly popular medium, with many new supplies and techniques emerging to help push its boundaries.
 I am trying to mix my familiar tendency to work with realistic imagery with a medium that wants to go wild and abstract.
 I don’t always know where this will take me but I’m enjoying the ride!

-Nancy Spears Whitcomb graduated from Sarah Lawrence College and spent a year in the studio- art group at the Whitney Museum’s Independent Study Program in New York.
+Nancy Spears Whitcomb graduated from Sarah Lawrence College and spent a year in the studio art group at the Whitney Museum’s Independent Study Program in New York.
 For many years she worked in graphic design and illustration, as well as teaching art in schools.
 Her work is shown primarily at the Providence Art Club galleries.
-She has also had work in group shows at the RISD Museum, Newport Art Museum (member show), Saco Museum, University of New England, Portland campus, Mystic Museum of Art, University of Rhode Island Fine Arts Center gallery, Art League of Rhode Island gallery, Spring Bull Gallery, Newport, RI, Fuller Craft Museum, St. Botolph Club, Boston, New Bedford Art Museum, as well as a few Fidelity Bank national juried shows.
+She has also had work in group shows at the RISD Museum, Newport Art Museum (member show), Saco Museum, University of New England, Portland campus, Mystic Museum of Art, University of Rhode Island Fine Arts Center gallery, Art League of Rhode Island galleries, Spring Bull Gallery, Newport, RI, Fuller Craft Museum, St. Botolph Club, Boston, New Bedford Art Museum, and Jamestown Art Center.